hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 :::

 1. Add the `--Xbonsai-limit-trie-logs-enabled` option to the [Besu configuration file](configuration-file).
 1. Stop Besu.
-If Besu is running in a terminal, you can usually stop it by pressing `Ctrl+C`.
-1. (optional) Run the Besu client.
-Specify the Bonsai Trie data storage format and a data directory for the pruned trie logs:
+1. (optional) Run the Besu trie log prune command.
+Specify the Bonsai Trie data storage format and the data directory for your Besu database:

-    ```bash title="Specify Bonsai Trie for pruned logs"
+    ```bash title="Run command to prune trie logs"
     sudo /usr/local/bin/besu/bin/besu --data-storage-format=BONSAI --data-path=/var/lib/besu --sync-mode=X_SNAP storage x-trie-log prune
     ```
-1. Restart Besu.
-You can restart Besu by navigating to the directory where your Besu executable is located and running the same command you used to start it initially.
+1. Start Besu.
 If you are using a `systemd` service file, as recommended by [CoinCashew](https://www.coincashew.com/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-i-installation/step-3-installing-execution-client/besu) and [Somer](https://someresat.medium.com/guide-to-staking-on-ethereum-ubuntu-teku-f09ecd9ef2ee), ensure you execute `sudo systemctl daemon-reload`.
 1. Look for `Limit trie logs enabled: retention: 512; prune window: 30000` in your Besu configuration printout at startup.

-## Restart Besu
+## Prune outdated trie logs

-When Besu restarts, it will prune and remove unnecessary data, one block at a time.
+When you start Besu with `--Xbonsai-limit-trie-logs-enabled`, it will continuously prune the unnecessary trie log data, removing it one block at a time.
 This process begins after an initial reduction in the database size during startup.

-Executing a long-running node does not immediately clear your backlog of trie logs in the same way resyncing does.
+Enabling `--Xbonsai-limit-trie-logs-enabled` on a long-running node does not immediately clear your backlog of trie logs in the same way resyncing does.
 Instead of resyncing, you can run an offline command to immediately prune old trie logs.
 To run the offline command, you must shutdown Besu for a minimal period.
 If the `--Xbonsai-limit-trie-logs-enabled` option is enabled, you do not need to run the offline command again after initially running it.